Trump’s diagnosis shows US vulnerability to the coronavirus

 Instead, Schaffner said, the response “has been subcontracted to the governors, which has left us with a crazy quilt of approaches.”

 For months, Trump has downplayed the virus, rarely wearing a mask, holding large campaign rallies and urging businesses and schools to reopen.
-Masks have not been mandatory for White House staff, despite evidence they help to stop the spread.
+Masks have not been mandatory for White House staff, despite evidence they help stop the spread.

 “Now, tragically, this experiment has shown, at the highest office of the country, it ain’t working.
 It didn’t work,” Schaffner said.